-The U.S. Navy commissioned the USS Constellation (CV-64), a supercarrier, in 1961.
-The ship contained asbestos in many components, putting servicemen and women at risk of exposure.
-Many U.S. Navy veterans later developed lung cancer, mesothelioma, and asbestosis because of asbestos.
+The USS Constellation (CV-64), was a supercarrier that contained asbestos in many components and put sailors at risk of exposure.
+Many U.S. Navy veterans later developed lung cancer, mesothelioma, and asbestosis because of asbestos on vessels.

 About the USS Constellation